-An Exciting New Graduate-Level Certification Program
+An Innovative Graduate-Level Certification Program

 The food system is facing incredible challenges.
 In order to ensure a more global, sustainable future, it’s critical that we build our next generation of leaders to more effectively work together – from the private to public sectors, from farm to fork.
 This is the mission and vision of the Integrated Food Systems Leadership (IFSL) Program.